 Live video can also be used externally to market a company's products and services, respond to customers, or share public announcements.
 They can respond to customer questions in real-time, gather feedback and information through live chat and interactive materials like surveys, provide information on products and services, and announce new changes or developments in the company. for providing product training and

-Enterprises can record each live stream and make it available as on-demand video for future use and references, such as compiling a video knowledge base or repurposing the streams for making more content.
+Enterprises can record each live stream and make it available as an on-demand video for future use and references, such as compiling a video knowledge base or repurposing the streams for making more content.

 Faith streaming is another trend rapidly gaining traction.
 Sometimes places of worship such as churches, mosques and synagogues can see massive congregations gather for religious services.
 There are times, however, that adherents cannot physically attend the services.
 For example, the elderly or people who are sick might find it difficult to travel to a house of worship.

 Speaking of the sick, people suffering from contagious diseases can end up spreading the illness to other people in the congregation.
-The ongoing COVID-19 pandemic is the best example of this predicament; since the virus began spreading globally, governments and healthcare professionals have stressed on social distancing and isolation so people cannot gather in large groups.
+The ongoing COVID-19 pandemic is the best example of this predicament; since the virus began spreading globally, governments and healthcare professionals have stressed upon social distancing and isolation so people cannot gather in large groups.

 Another reason people might not be able to attend a place of worship is that they might not have enough space to house a significantly large group of adherents.
 This can be due to a special occasion or lack of enough places of worship.
-For example, a large number of adherents may try to attend services during important religious festivals, such as Christmas or Hannukah.
+For example, a large number of adherents may try to attend services during important religious festivals, such as Christmas or Hanukah.

 Live streaming religious services allows everyone to attend the services, regardless of whether they physically attend the house of worship or watch the services from home or another location.